MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ## The MI2CAST rules
 MI2CAST defines four main rules:
-- Rule 1: The source and target entities of a causal interaction must be specified
+- Rule 1: The source and target entities must be specified
-- Rule 2: The regulation sign of a causal interaction must be specified
+- Rule 2: The effect must be specified
-- Rule 3: The origin of a causal interaction must be specified
+- Rule 3: The provenance and evidence must be specified
-- Rule 4: The available context about a causal interaction should be specified
+- Rule 4: The defining context should be specified

 In addition to the rules, specific terms are advised to be annotated when the data is available.
 For each term, recommendations on ontologies and controlled vocabularies to use are suggested.